19 Classic Austin Restaurants For Your Bucket List

 This tiny fixture on W 6th St has been serving giant steaks, chicken breasts, and potato wedges since the early 1900s.

-Fun fact: brothers Robert and Tom each pitched in $125 to buy this piece land in what is now downtown Austin.
+Fun fact: brothers Robert and Tom each pitched in $125 to buy this piece of land in what is now downtown Austin.
 Holy investment!

 14. El Patio, Since 1954